boxiangliu/covseq/README.md

 Guangzhou_GZ8H0001_2020.snpEff.tsv
 ```

 The filename `Guangzhou_GZ8H0001_2020` comes from the FASTA header in `data/GZ8H0001.fasta`.
-Notice that characters "/" will be automatically replaced with "\_" to save us from using escape characters.
+Notice that characters "/" have been automatically replaced with "\_" to save us from using escape characters.
 Here is a description of each file:

 1. \*\_orf.tsv: ORF predictions.
 2. \*.vcf: variant calls